Exploring entropy by counting microstates of the p-state paramagnet: State counting and physics for general paramagnets

-As before, interactions involving the $\nsp$-state paramagnets also provide opportunities for more open-ended exploration.
-An interested student could use these methods to consider interactions between an Einstein solid and various paramagnets with different values of $\nsgen$, and study the patterns that arise.
-As one example, Fig.~\ref{fig:comparisonProbs} shows the probability distributions for various macrostates for paramagnets with $\ns = 2, 3, 4$ and also for interaction between two Einstein solids.
+As before, interactions involving different $\nsp$-state paramagnets provide opportunities for more open-ended exploration.
+An interested student could use these methods to consider interactions between an Einstein solid and paramagnets with different values of $\nsgen$, and study the patterns that arise.
+As one example, Figure~\ref{fig:comparisonProbs} shows the probability distributions for various macrostates for paramagnets with $\ns = 2, 3, 4$ and also for interaction between two Einstein solids.

 This graph is another clear illustration of the way in which the Einstein solid is a limiting case of the paramagnet as $\nsgen \to \infty$.